SheSmartTech/PromptHouse/energy-automation-optimizer.md

 ---

 Let your AI assistant or smart hub build these into practical automations.
 A small investment in thoughtful routines can return hundreds of dollars annually — and a lighter environmental footprint.
+Curated by [SheSmartTech.com](https://shesmarttech.com) — smart home, automation, and AI expertise.